waltligon/orangefs/doc/design/storage-interface.md

 This storage interface stores and accesses what we will call *dataspaces*.
 These are logical collections of data organized in one of two possible ways.
-The first organization for a dataspace is the traditional "byte stream".
+The first organization for a dataspace is the traditional “byte stream”.
 This term refers to arbitrary binary data that can be referenced using offsets and sizes.
-The second organization is "keyword/value" data.
+The second organization is “keyword/value” data.
 This term refers to information that is accessed in a simplified database-like manner.
 The data is indexed by way of a variable length key rather than an offset and size.
 Both keyword and value are arbitrary byte arrays with a length parameter